Alexanderpinon/Python-projects/README.md

 ## Django submission project

 This project allows users to interact with a fictional bank. creating accounts, checking balances, and making transactions.using django framework in a virtual enviroment. and making javascript and CSS, HTML5 interact with it.

+## nice, mean game

+This project was made in Python using loops and variables.where you decide if you want to be nice or mean to strangers.depending on you choice the game will give you a different outcome.